JamesTLiu/whisperGUI/README.md

 # whisperGUI
 A Graphical User Interface (GUI) for audio/video file transcription powered by openai whisper.

+## Python
+This application is built using python 3.10.
+Other versions of python may or may not work.

 ## Developer Setup

 The video tutorial (Windows) that I initially followed to get set up for whisper on command line (where the ffmpeg and whisper terminal commands come from) at https://www.youtube.com/watch?v=msj3wuYf3d8.